-One issue that seems to affect many accountancy practices is that they find it difficult to differentiate themselves from their competitors.
+One issue that seems to affect many accountancy practices (and other service-based businesses) is that they find it difficult to differentiate themselves from their competitors.
 If you visit their website you may struggle to see any information that would help you feel able to choose one over the other.

 Accountants’ websites are typically filled with generic statements such as:

 Take a look at this sorry example below from Duncan & Toplis – Can they seriously believe that anyone (other than their own partners) will read this large block of dull and generic text on their home page?
-[There goes my chance of ever gaining Duncan & Toplis as a client!]
+[There goes any hope of ever gaining Duncan & Toplis as a client!]

 Why people visit an accountant’s website

 Online visitors have come your website for one of the two following reasons:-

 1) They know who you are and they just need to contact you

 2) They have a problem that they need to solve and want to know if you can solve that problem.

 If they fall into the former category, you need do little more than make it easy for them to find your contact details (preferably a telephone number on the top right of every page and a separate contact page with all of your contact details.)

 If they fall into the latter category, they want to know: